swcarpentry/website/_posts/2017/08/2017-08-24-champs-call.md

 UW Madison has [ComBEE](https://combee-uw-madison.github.io/), a Hacky Hour-style group.
 Among other activities, they also host both R and Python study groups, which complement the Carpentries workshops they run on campus.

-People used a range of methods to stay in touch with local groups - Twitter, slack channels, email/email lists and regular meetups being the most common.
+People used a range of methods to stay in touch with local groups, with Twitter, slack channels, email/email lists and regular meetups being the most common.

 ## Getting started